-The Aicok score slightly improved in our apple juice test, but was still mediocre overall — slightly worse than the Cuisinart or the Juice Fountain.
-The BELLA did an abysmal job, only creating 150 mL of juice that promptly separated out, earning it the lowest score of the entire group when it came to juicing apples.
+The Aicok score slightly improved in our apple juice test but was still mediocre overall — slightly worse than the Cuisinart or the Juice Fountain.
+The BELLA did an abysmal job, only creating 150 mL of juice that promptly separated, earning it the lowest score of the entire group when it came to juicing apples.

 For our next round of tests, we truly tested these products by tasking them to juice some harder types of produce, namely raw carrots, beets, and sweet potatoes.
 We again graded each appliance on the amount of juice generated, as well as its quality.
 Altogether, these tests account for 20% of the overall score for each product, with a much larger spread of scores, as some of these appliances really struggled in these assessments.

 The Breville J98EXL claimed the top spot for this metric, earning a 9 out of 10 for its exceptional performance.
-This product did a fantastic job at juicing carrots, getting the best yield of the entire group with 140 mL of liquid produced.
-It also did amazingly well at juicing beets, again getting the most juice out of the vegetable, though it did produce a little more foam than some of the other models, like the Cuisinart or the Omega.
+This model did a fantastic job at juicing carrots, getting the best yield of the entire group with 140 mL of liquid produced.
+It also did amazingly well at juicing beets, again getting the most juice out of the vegetable, though it did produce a little more foam than some of the other models, like the Cuisinart.